neutrinojs/neutrino/docs/presets/neutrino-preset-jest/README.md

 ## Coverage reporting

 Jest has an integrated coverage reporter, which requires no configuration.
-To collect test coverage information and generate report run:
+To collect test coverage information and generate a report:

 ```bash
 ❯ neutrino test --coverage
 ```

-You can also edit your package.json file and create a separate command for generating coverage report, which can be very helpful during continues integration of your project:
+You can also edit your package.json file and create a separate command for generating a coverage report, which can be very helpful during continuous integration of your project:

 ```json
 {